 The quarry was strictly marked out: to the south on Rue Fabricis, now Rue de la République, where until the 18th century its only entrance, closed every night and on the occasion of the great Christian religious festivals.

 In the north, recent excavations have revealed, the persistence of a small square from the Middle ages, adjacent to the synagogue, whose turret to the northeast is undoubtedly a deliberate remnant.
 The beautiful polychrome wooden doors of the tabernacle, preserved at the Comtadin Jewish Museum, allow a modest volume to be restored.

 In the 18th century, the community never exceeded 200 people.

 < img class = 'img-responsive' src = '.. /.. /.. /image/39150-normal.jpg 'alt =' Synagogue of Cavaillon 'width =' 100% '>

-The launch of a museum development project will allow several tours to be created in an entire island of the old centre.
-A journey of evocation of the ancient ghetto through its various spaces Hebrew street, bakery, ritual baths, synagogue, Jewish Comtadin museum in a dwelling of the time will be realized first before the Jouve Museum, a bourgeois interior of the late 19th century and a museum of the Pays de Cavaillon (the town and its surroundings).
+The museum development project will allow several tours to be created in the historical center.
+A tour of the ancient ghetto through its various places Rue Hébraïque, the bakery, the ritual baths, the synagogue and the Jewish museum hosted in an ancient mansion will be realized first before the Jouve Museum, a bourgeois interior of the late 19th century and a museum of the Pays de Cavaillon (the town and its surroundings).

-Inventory and communication, conservation and foresight are inseparable tasks of Heritage.
-The production and dissemination of audiovisuals, the publishing of specialized books for adults, children, in the foreign language English, German, Italian and personalised reception of audiences are all fields open to creation, questioning and sharing.
+Inventory and communication, conservation and foresight are inseparable tasks of Heritage department.
+As well as producing and sharing audiovisuals, publishing specialized books for adults, children, in the foreign language English, German, Italian and personalised tour for different publics.

 Guided tours only (1h)